ormigi/ormigi/README.md

-- 👋 I am a Data Scientist; this is the best environment to learn more and develop my skills.
+- 👋 I am a Data Scientist who believes that this is the best environment to learn more and develop my skills.
 I will use this space to update my current projects/learning.
+I would like to thank all who participated, through their own effort, to advancing my skills.
 -
 - 👀 Focus on the 2 major ways to access DATA in databases:
 - OLTP -transactional access, data is modified often, in small amounts/ CRUDE